o2gy84/misc/benchmark/cache_file/README.md

 read from shared memory at: 281 msec
 ```

-So, reading from shared memory still much faster than reading from disk, but a bit slower than reading from cache.
+So, reading from shared memory is still much faster than reading from disk, but a bit slower than reading from cache.

 #### Finally, lets test tmpfs
 Create tmpfs and put big file into it: